CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - The system will not use standard data serialization formats like JSON or XML.
 Instead, a custom, human-readable format will be implemented for saving data to file.
 - The system will not use any third-party databases, libraries, or frameworks.
 Only Java's built-in standard libraries will be used and all core functionality must be implemented from scratch by us (the development team).
 ## Implementation Details
+**TODO: Rewrite this as bulletin-point summaries rather than snippits of code since this is getting too rigid**
 ### User Class
 #### Description
 Represents a user interacting with the system.
 This class is not intended to be instantiated directly.
 Instead, the system will create `Customer` or `Employee` objects, which inherit from `User` and make use of its shared attributes and methods.